David Shipley: Life and career

-Shipley is a former executive editor of Bloomberg View, who oversaw its editorial page and its associated columnists and op-ed contributors.
+Shipley is a former executive editor of Bloomberg View, where he oversaw its editorial page and its associated columnists and op-ed contributors.
 He was chosen for this position in December 2010 and jointly launched Bloomberg View with James P. Rubin in May 2011.

-In July 2022, Shipley became The Washington Posts editorial page editor, overseeing the newspaper's Opinions section.
+In July 2022, Shipley became The Washington Post's editorial page editor, overseeing the newspaper's Opinions section.
 He succeeded Fred Hiatt, who died from cardiac arrest in December 2021.

+In February 2025, Shipley parted ways with The Washington Post after its owner, Jeff Bezos, discussed an intention to prohibit, on the editorial page and opinions section, viewpoints opposing the pillars of "personal liberties and free markets".

 Personal life

 Shipley married Naomi Wolf in 1993.
 The couple had two children: a son and a daughter.
 Shipley and Wolf divorced in 2005.